El Alia Cemetery: Notable interments

-It comprises tombs of numerous Algerian notables and also has the graves of actors and actresses and other artists (opera singers, musicians, painters, sculptors, architects, writers, poets).
+The cemetery comprises tombs of numerous Algerian notables and also has the graves of actors and actresses and other artists (opera singers, musicians, painters, sculptors, architects, writers, poets).
 It also includes the tombs of several scientists, academicians and sports people.

 Allied soldiers who died during the North African Campaign were also buried there, including men who were evacuated to Africa after being wounded during Operation Husky, and who died there.
 Commonwealth graves are maintained by the Commonwealth War Graves Commission.